henriquejsb/henriquejsb/README.md

  - **SECD and Unification Algorithm** (https://github.com/henriquejsb/SECD_Unification ) - An implementation of a SECD with call-by-name and call-by-value approach , and an implementation of the Unification Algorithm in Haskell.
  - **Gif Encoder**(https://github.com/henriquejsb/GIF_Encoder ) - A tool to convert jpeg and png image files to GIF.
  - **Taxi Services Heatmap** (https://github.com/henriquejsb/TaxiServicesSQL ) - An academic project where I used folium, PostgreSQL and PostGIS to create a heatmap of taxi services with Portugal's district's borders or with a grid based display.
+ - **Advent of Code 2022** (https://github.com/henriquejsb/adventofcode2022) - Python3 solutions to some problems included in the Advent of Code 2022 event.
 -----
 ### Currently working on